-- Overview Of MPO
+- Overview of the MPO

-- Draft Reports And Ongoing Projects and Initiatives
+- Draft Reports and Ongoing Projects and Initiatives

-- Final Reports And Completed Projects
+- Final Reports and Completed Projects

-- UPWP, TIP and Long Range Plan Information
+- UPWP, TIP and Long-Range Transportation Plan documents and related information

-- Meeting Schedule
+- Meeting Schedule, agendas (including minutes) and recordings

 - Upcoming Public Meetings

 - Related Links

-ITCTC will use a variety of techniques selectively to meet particular needs.
+The ITCTC will use a variety of techniques to meet particular needs.
 The use of consultants to provide specific expertise will continue to be employed.
 Studies that require sampling of opinions from surveys, focus groups or selected cross sections of a population will be prepared by experts in that field under ITCTC direction.
-Studies that are meant to meet "scientific" criteria and that require information from the public as a basis will be developed using specific recommendations made by consultants and advisors regarding methods of acquiring data and sharing information with the public.

 Federal regulations call for the use of visualization techniques in the public participation process.
-The ITCTC makes extensive use of maps, diagrams, and other visual aids in the development and revision of its TIP and Long Range Plan.
-With the wide availability and use of geographic information systems (GIS) technologies, relatively sophisticated maps can be developed for the dissemination of a wide variety of planning information.
+The ITCTC makes extensive use of maps, diagrams, and other visual aids in the development and revision of its TIP and Long-Range Transportation Plan.
+With the wide availability and use of geographic information systems (GIS) technologies, relatively sophisticated maps can be developed for dissemination of a wide variety of planning information using hardcopy, static digital and interactive online maps.

-8. CONSIDERATION, ANALYSIS, AND SUMMARY OF PUBLIC COMMENTS
+9. CONSIDERATION, ANALYSIS, AND SUMMARY OF PUBLIC COMMENTS

-The ITCTC will consider input from the public and incorporate it into the decision making process when appropriate; however, the public must receive assurance that its input is valued and considered in decision making so that it feels that the time and energy expended in getting involved is meaningful and worthwhile.
+The ITCTC will consider input from the public and incorporate it into the decision-making process when appropriate; however, the public must receive assurance that its input is valued and considered in decision making so that it is confident that the time and energy expended in getting involved is meaningful and worthwhile.
 To do this, ITCTC will maintain records of public involvement activities, input, comments, and issues identified by the public.
 The ITCTC will reply to request for written documentation or published information within a reasonable time frame and where feasible will respond to input received during the public participation phase of information gathering.

 A critical component of the public participation process is the fair consideration of the comments and input that are received.
-In responding to public input, the ITCTC will publish a summary analysis of the comments received and the disposition of those comments in the final published TIP or Long Range Plan.
-This report will illustrate the ITCTC's interest in public viewpoints and the manner in which input was included.
-Specifically, the report will summarize areas of a plan that have been modified to meet a point of public concern.
+In responding to public input, the ITCTC will publish a summary analysis of the comments received and the disposition of those comments in the final published TIP or Long-Range Transportation Plan.
+This report will illustrate the ITCTC's interest in public viewpoints and indicate how input was included.
 The report will serve to direct the public to existing components of a plan that address concerns raised during participation processes.
-The report can also address public requests that are not specifically met in the final TIP or Long Range Plan.
+The report can also address public requests that are not specifically met in the final TIP or Long-Range Transportation Plan.